 Character Sketch of a Fictional Character

-Raghu is a 12 year old boy who lives in a small village of Uttar Pradesh.
+Raghu is a 12-year-old boy who lives in a small village in Uttar Pradesh.
 He seems a little small or rather scrawny for his age.
-He has thick brown curly hair that closely resembles a broom and his thinness makes him coincide with the stick of broom.
+He has thick brown curly hair that closely resembles a broom and his thinness makes him coincide with the stick of a broom.
 The locals often make fun office appearances.
 On the other hand, the adults never leave an opportunity to call him a weakling because he never speaks up for himself.
-Well the reality seems to differ a little as Raghu is one of the most gentle children in the village.
-Unlike the ones who enjoy their time in picking each other’s leg, he mostly approaches farm animals and spends his day with them.
+Well, the reality seems to differ a little as Raghu is one of the most gentle children in the village.
+Unlike the ones who enjoy their time picking each other’s legs, he mostly approaches farm animals and spends his day with them.
 He is the only child in the village who can approach any five animals without scaring them.
 The animals get comforted by his smooth touch and come boys instead of the loudness of the other villagers.

 Here are some character sketch worksheets you can practice with:

 Character Sketch Worksheet 1

 To write an amazing character sketch, you must include the following: